SHAREHOLDER ALERT: Levi & Korsinsky Notifies Dada Nexus Limited(DADA) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Dada Nexus Limited ("Dada Nexus" or the "Company") (NASDAQ: DADA) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Dada Nexus Limited ("Dada Nexus" or the "Company") (NASDAQ: DADA ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Dada Nexus investors who were adversely affected by alleged securities fraud between May 11, 2023 and January 8, 2024.
 Follow the link below to get more information and be contacted by a member of our team: